Occupational Therapy at Home Activities

 About NAPA Centre

-At NAPA Center, we take an individualized approach to occupational therapy for children because we understand that each child is unique with very specific needs.
+At NAPA Centre, we take an individualized approach to occupational therapy for children because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualized programs work better.
 For this reason, no two therapeutic programs are alike.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.